miru-media/miru/docs/roadmap.md

 - ## <span class="task-done" /> Photo editing with WebGL filters

   Create A library and UI to crop, rotate, and apply WebGL filters to images.
-Filters are defined with simple JSON and can use built-in or custom shaders for blending, color adjustments, color LUTs ,etc. The web component UI includes:
+Filters are defined with simple JSON and can use built-in or custom shaders for blending, color adjustments, color LUTs, etc. The web component UI includes:
-  - A view for cropping with aspect ratio buttons, rotate button and a zoom slider
+  - A view for cropping with aspect ratio and rotate buttons, and a zoom slider
   - A view for adjusting brightness, contrast and saturation with a slider
   - A view for selecting a single filter from a horizontal scrolling list with a slider to set the filter intensity